 A half-credit Problem Solving Seminar (Mathematics 149S) is offered each fall to help students develop creative strategies for solving challenging mathematical problems; admission is by consent of the instructor.
 Each year students are encouraged to participate in the Virginia Tech Mathematics Contest, the William Lowell Putnam Mathematics Competition, and the Mathematical Contest in Modeling.
-Duke Putnam teams placed first in the nation in 1993, 1996 and 2000, second in 1990 and 1997 and third in 1999, 2001 and 2002.
-The team members in 2002 were Melanie Wood, David Arthur, Matt Atwood and Oaz Nir.
-Melanie Wood was among the top 5 highest ranking individuals in the entire competition.
-From 1998 to 2002, five years in a row, the Duke team in the Mathematical Contest in Modeling was ranked Outstanding; the team members in 2002 were David Arthur, Samuel Malone and Oaz Nir.
+Duke Putnam teams placed first in the nation in 1993, 1996 and 2000, second in 1990 and 1997 and third in 1999, 2001, 2002 and 2003.
+The Duke team in the Mathematical Contest in Modeling was ranked Outstanding from 1998 to 2002, five years in a row, and Meritorious in 2003.